elizabethnewman/hessQuik/paper/paper.md

 ![Average time over $10$ trials to compute the Hessian with respect to the input features with variable number of input and output features.
 Each row corresponds to a number of input features, $n_0$, each column corresponds to a number of output features, $n_{\ell}$, and color represents the amount of time to compute.The `hessQuik` timings remain relatively constant as the number of output features changes whereas the `PytorchAD` timings significantly increase as the number of output features increases.](img/hessQuik_timing_vector.png){ width=80% }

 # Conclusions
-We have presented `hessQuik`, a simple, user-friendly repository for computing second-order derivatives of neural networks and other models constructed via composition of functions.
-Our implementation scales well with the number of output features and on GPUs and is faster than automatic-differentiation-based second-order derivative computations.
+`hessQuik` is a simple, user-friendly repository for computing second-order derivatives of models constructed via composition of functions.
+The package is designed to integrate within the PyTorch framework. 'hessQuik' includes many popular built-in layers, tutorial repositories, reproducibile experiments, and unit testing to allow for further contributions.
+The implementation scales well in time with the various input and output feature dimensions and performance is accelerated on GPUs, notably faster than automatic-differentiation-based second-order derivative computations.
+We hope the accessibility of this package will encourage researchers to use and contribute to 'hessQuik' in the future.

 # Acknowledgements